PantherFlow (Beta)

 This query is requesting data where the p_event_time

-field value is greater than one day ago.
-In other words, it's asking for events from the last day.
+field value is greater than the time one day ago.
+In other words, it's asking for events that occurred within the last day.
 The time.ago()

 function subtracts from the current time, and its argument (1d